dan-subic/ratbags/docs/src/extras/magic-crafting.md

 # Magic Crafting

-In Ratbags!, PCs can make new magic items, known as Crafts.
+In Ratbags!, PCs can make new magic items, known as _Crafts_.

 This requires:
 * A captured soul or spirit (the _Element_)